-Only parents of children (less than 20 years of age) who are fully immunised or are on a recognised catch-up schedule can receive Child Care Subsidy (CCS) and the Family Tax Benefit Part A end of year supplement.
+Only parents of children (less than 20 years of age) who are fully immunised or are on a recognised catchup schedule can receive Child Care Subsidy (CCS).
 The relevant vaccinations are those under the National Immunisation Program (NIP), which covers the vaccines usually administered before age five.
 These vaccinations must be recorded on the Australian Immunisation Register (AIR).

 Educators and other staff at our Service are highly recommended to keep up to date with all immunisations including yearly influenza vaccinations.
-These include vaccinations recommended by the National Health and Medical Research Council (NHMRC).
-Educators, staff and visitors, including health professionals, volunteers, students, committee members and contractors are required to be fully vaccinated for COVID-19 under Public Health Orders in Victoria.
+These include vaccinations recommended by the

+National Health and Medical Research Council (NHMRC).
+Our Service recommends educators and children keep up to date with vaccinations for COVID 19.